No Win No Fee Criminal Assault Injury Claims Solicitors

 - For bereavement as a result of a criminal assault, including, in some cases, personal injury compensation for the lost earnings of the person who has been killed.

 The CICA has set out several rules.
 These include:

 - Injuries must have been caused by a criminal assault that occurred in England , Scotland or Wales ( Northern Ireland claimants are not eligible).

-- Your criminal assault compensation claim application must be lodged within two years of your assault, although this is discretionary and often waived.
+- Your application must be lodged within two years of your assault, although this is discretionary and often waived.

-- The criminal assault must have been reported to the police and you must be seen to have fully co-operated with them.
+- The crime must have been reported to the police and you must be seen to have fully co-operated with them.

 - Criminal assault compensation will only be provided if your injuries are serious and exceed the £1,000 minimum award.